SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/dialog-for-followups.md

 # The Dialog for follow-ups

-Regardless of the type of follow-up you are working with, you will see the dialog for follow-ups.
-The actual name of this dialog varies according to the type of follow-up – [Appointment][1], [Task][2], or [Phone Call][3] – but the fields are the same in each case.
+Regardless of the [type of follow-up][1] you are working with, you will see the dialog for follow-ups.
+The actual name of this dialog varies according to the type of follow-up – Appointment, Task, or Phone Call – but the fields are the same in each case.
 The fields in the dialog and how to use them are described below.

 The dialog consists of a main section with general information about the follow-up, and five tabs with additional information: